Greater horseshoe bat: Mating and reproduction

 Female bats become sexually mature at the age of three years while males are sexually mature at two years.
 Some females may not breed until their fifth year.
 Most matings take place in the fall, however some occur in the spring.
 The reproductive behaviour of this species has been studied in detail.
 During the mating period, females visit males that are roosting in small caves.
 The mating system is best described as polygynous, with multiple females visiting males.
 However, genetic evidence has shown that some female greater horseshoe bats will visit and mate with the same male partner over successive years, indicating monogamy or mate fidelity.
 Curiously, related females have also been found to share sexual partners, which might serve to increase relatedness and social cohesiveness in the colony.
 Males vary in their reproductive success but do not tend to show reproductive skew within a year.
 However, over several years, skew becomes strong due to the repeated success of particular males.

-After mating, seminal fluid coagulates in the female’s vulva to form a plug, which probably functions either to prevent subsequent matings by other males, or to increase the chances that the sperm are retained for successful fertilization.
+After mating, seminal fluid coagulates in the female's vulva to form a plug, which probably functions either to prevent subsequent matings by other males, or to increase the chances that the sperm are retained for successful fertilization.
 There is some evidence that females can eject these plugs, suggesting that they may be able to exert some control over fertilizations which take place.
 Females raise their young in communal maternity roosts, and show strong fidelity to the sites where they themselves were born (so-called natal philopatry).
 Each season, a female produces one offspring.
 Most young are born in June or July.
 When they are seven days old, young can open their eyes and at their third or fourth week they can fly.
-Young can leave the roost their seventh or eighth week.
+Young can typically leave the roost after five weeks.

 Status and conservation

 In general the greater horseshoe bat is listed as Least Concern by the IUCN because: "This species has a large range.
 Although there have been marked and well-documented declines in some areas, the species remains widespread, abundant, and apparently stable in other areas.
 Assessed as Least Concern".
 However, the overall greater horseshoe bat population is declining.
 They are largely uncommon in much of their range.
 Despite this, they appear to be abundant and widespread in at least parts of south-west Asia and the Caucasus.
 Also in some northwest European countries, there appears to be some stabilisation and/or recovery.
 Less is known about bat trends in other parts of Europe.
 It is extinct in Malta.
-Fragmentation/isolation of habitats, change of management regime of deciduous forests and agricultural areas, loss of insects caused by pesticides, and disturbance and loss of underground habitats and attics are the major threats to the greater horseshoe bat.
+Fragmentation/isolation of habitats, change of management regime of deciduous forests and agricultural areas, loss of insects caused by pesticides, climate change and disturbance and loss of underground habitats and attics are the major threats to the greater horseshoe bat.
 Deforestation, mostly caused by logging operations and the conversion of land for agricultural and other uses, threatens the species in South Asia.